2xPower/Unifi-controller-and-nvr/README.md

 # Deployment
 ## Download the build for your system
+Go to [releases](https://github.com/2xPower/Unifi-controller-and-nvr/releases) and download the applicable version for your OS and processor architecture.
+Builds are available for Linux x64, Linux on ARM and Windows systems.

+Unzip the contents of the zip file you downloaded and complete the settings.
+Personally I use the ARM version - the rest is not tested but should work.
+I use a cronjob to schedule the console app to run every 10 minutes.

 ## Complete the settings
 The file appsettings.json contains all the settings